This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - If your child spits out his medicine, wait a few minutes and try to give it again.

 - Do not punish your child for not taking his medicine.
 Be calm but firm when you give him the medicine.

 - If you cannot get your child to take the medicine he needs, have another adult try to give it.

 - Talk to your child's healthcare provider if none of the methods you try work.

-If your child takes too much medicine, misses a dose, or has a reaction to his medicine:
+If your child takes too much medicine or has an allergic reaction:

 Call the Poison Control Center immediately at 1-800-222-1222.

 Follow up with your child's healthcare provider as directed:

 Write down your questions so you remember to ask them during your child's visits.